Your Essential Breastfeeding Tips and Positions

 • You may wish to use a nursing cover, oversized scarf, or light blanket to cover yourself when you’re breastfeeding.
 Practice this at home so that you and your baby can get used to it.

 • Breastfeed while wearing your baby in a sling or soft baby carrier.
-Not only is this practical, it also keeps your baby comfortably close to you.
+Not only is this practical, but it also keeps your baby comfortably close to you.

-• Find a women’s lounge or a dressing room in a department store so that you have somewhere peaceful to breastfeed.
+• Find a lounge or a dressing room in a department store so that you have somewhere peaceful to breastfeed.

-17. Pay Attention to Your Nutrition and Well-Being
+16. Pay Attention to Your Nutrition and Well-Being

 Maintaining a healthy lifestyle is just as important now that you’re breastfeeding as it was when you were pregnant, and at other times in your life.